wilkox/minspec/README.markdown

 #About

 `minspec` is a simple bioinformatic tool for metagenomic studies.
-It identifies the most parsimonious set of species which explains the output of a blast search.
+It identifies the most parsimonious set of species that explains the output of a blast search.

 A common problem in metagenomics is handling reads which have high sequence identity to more than one species.
 Because a lot of genomic sequence is conserved between species, it's often unclear which species a read originated from.
 The normal solution is to split hits between all species which match above a certain identity, bit score or E-value threshold, but this is not satisfying for several reasons, not least that many of the identified species are probably not actually there.